LuisReinoso/angular-storybook-schematics/README.md

 CREATE src/app/bar/bar.component.ts (258 bytes)
 CREATE src/app/bar/bar.stories.ts (376 bytes)

-# if you do not use ngx-schematics-for-storybook as the default collection
+# if you do not use  @schematics/angular-storybook as the default collection
-$ ng generate ngx-schematics-for-storybook:component bar
+$ ng generate @schematics/angular-storybook:component bar
 ```

 In addition to the ordinary [`ng generate component`](https://github.com/angular/angular-cli/wiki/generate-component), the above command generates a `.stories.ts` file for the created component.